One of the best ways to protect your family and loved ones is to write a Will that dictates how you want your assets shared when you’re gone.

 Provinces Supported: Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan.

-You get a discounted price for the Family plan that cost $125 per plan for up to 6 people.
-So if you’re getting a mirror Will with your spouse, you’ll pay a total of $250.
+You get a discounted price for the Family plan that cost about $165 per plan and you can add up to 6 people.
+So if you’re getting a Will with your spouse, you’ll pay a total of $329.

 All plans also come with the option to register your Will with Canada Will Registry for free – a $40 value.